Mei crashed through bushes. Tree branches tore at her as she passed. But she was in no state of mind to notice with her mind blank with fright.

 Body slightly wrinkled and feeling so much more relaxed, she eased out of the water at last.
 Taking advantage of the opportunity, she washed her vest and pants in the pool.
 It meant wearing wet clothes afterwards, but that was better than filthy ones.

 Leaving them to dry for a little while, she threw her captain’s jacket on.
-It covered only her backside and left her front entirely exposed.
+It covered only her backside and left her front entirely exposed, making her feel naughty.
 Then she climbed up the side of the waterfall, looking for something to eat.
 Flashes of colour in the leaves above indicated fruit.
 Sure enough, she found some guavas.
 Unfortunately, most were unripe.
 She picked the best of the bunch and made do with that.
 What wouldn’t she give for some meat?
 A steak.
 Or Korean barbecue.
 Or even a dozen plates of smoked salmon sushi.
 Thankful she’d found anything edible at all, she retrieved her things and dressed.

 Leaving the hot spring behind, she wandered back down the volcanic mountain.
 Perhaps she’d be able to catch another fish.
 If she, too, could make fire… Her stomach growled at the idea.
 It took much less time to go downhill than it had up, and she approached the shoreline.
 Keeping an eye out for trouble, she maneuvered to the edge of the trees overlooking the rocky shore and the Caribbean Sea beyond.